FabioRosado/Niebieski/_posts/2017-11-28-another-post.md

 ```

 ## Feedback
 This was my first attempt at creating a theme from scratch.
-I hope you like it as much as I did create it, please do give me some feedback on it, I'd love to hear from you and improve my skills!
+I hope you like it as much as I did creating it, please do give me some feedback on it, I'd love to hear from you and improve my skills!

 Here's where you can find me: